Jacksonville Jewish Center

+The Jacksonville Jewish Center is a Conservative synagogue in Jacksonville, Florida.
+Founded in 1901, it is one of the largest Jewish congregations in Northeast Florida and serves as a center for religious worship, education, and community life.
+The synagogue is affiliated with the United Synagogue of Conservative Judaism.

+History

-The Jacksonville Jewish Center was formed by Orthodox Jewish families in Jacksonville, Florida.
-The congregation incorporated as the Hebrew Orthodox Congregation B'nai Israel in 1901.
+The Jacksonville Jewish Center was formed by Orthodox Jewish families in Jacksonville, Florida, and incorporated as the Hebrew Orthodox Congregation B'nai Israel in 1901.
 The congregation grew and a synagogue was built at the corner of Jefferson and Duval Streets in 1907.

-In 1927 a larger building was built at the corner of Third and Silver Streets in Springfield.
-It was named the Jacksonville Jewish Center.
+In 1927 a larger building was constructed at the corner of Third and Silver Streets in Springfield.
+The congregation adopted the name Jacksonville Jewish Center.
 The center expanded over the next 35 years.
-By 1959 there were three large buildings, housing a sanctuary, with a chapel, library, social hall, school, auditorium, offices, and other meeting rooms.
-In 1963 the center started moving to a new site at 3662 Crown Point Road in Mandarin.
+By 1959 there were three large buildings, housing a sanctuary, chapel, library, social hall, school, auditorium, offices, and other meeting rooms.

+In 1963 the center began moving to a new site at 3662 Crown Point Road in Mandarin.
 The official move to the new location occurred in 1976.

+Civil rights and community activism

+During the late 1950s and early 1960s, the Jacksonville Jewish Center was affected by racial and social tensions associated with the civil rights movement.
+The congregation supported social justice efforts, including desegregation and the end of racial discrimination in the South.
+In 1958, the Center was bombed along with a local Black school, destroying its doors and leaving a crater at the main entrance.
+In 1960, swastikas were painted on the building by local youths.
+Despite these incidents, the local Jewish community remained supportive of civil rights activities and desegregation of public schools and accommodations throughout the 1960s.

+Expansion of opportunities for women

+The Jacksonville Jewish Center also developed programs that reflected expanded roles for women within the congregation.
+Its religious education programs included both boys and girls, and girls were able to participate in Bat Mitzvah ceremonies, marking the first congregation in Jacksonville to offer such a program.
+These changes represented a shift from earlier Orthodox practices and aligned with broader developments in Conservative Judaism.